Kitakata (Fukushima Prefecture): A town of storehouses with over 4,000 surviving storehouses

 lastly

-Why not take a leisurely stroll through Kitakata, a warehouse town that feels like you have traveled back in time?
-Kitakata ramen is delicious and there are many sake breweries.
+Why not take a leisurely stroll through Kitakata, the town of storehouses, where you'll feel like you've traveled back in time?
+Kitakata ramen is delicious, and there are plenty of sake breweries

 Kitakata Tourism and Products Association <Information>